-- Researchers pooled data from the U.S. National Health Interview Surveys of 1991, 1992 and 1995 to create a nationally representative sample of more than 70,900 U.S. adults.
+Researchers pooled data from the U.S. National Health Interview Surveys for 1991, 1992 and 1995 to create a nationally representative sample of more than 70,900 U.S. adults.

 In addition to a thorough demographic breakdown, the surveys used for this study offered detailed cigarette smoking assessments, including days smoked in the past 30 days, number of cigarettes used on days smoked, and whether nondaily smokers had ever smoked daily, as well as linked mortality followup data.

 This information permitted the researchers to determine that individuals characterized as nondaily smokers reported smoking a median of 15 days and 50 cigarettes per month in contrast to daily smokers, who smoked a median of 600 cigarettes per month.